How to use the JupyterLab Git extension

 github-notebooks-in-json-format

-As you can imagine, textual JSON diff (like above) makes it hard to review Jupyter Notebooks on GitHub.
+As you can imagine, a textual JSON diff (like above) makes notebooks hard to review on GitHub.

-ReviewNB is a GitHub marketplace app & integrates seamlessly with GitHub & Bitbucket repositories.
+ReviewNB is a GitHub Marketplace app and works with GitHub and Bitbucket repositories.

 reviewnb-rich-diff-notebooks